 2. Unsportsmanlike conduct, improper language or conduct detrimental to racing will be grounds for disqualification.
 Disputes with track personnel or Board of Director Members will not be tolerated and will also be grounds for disqualification at the Board’s discretion.

 3. No bikes, scooters, quads, skateboards, etc. in the pit area unless used as a tow or safety safari vehicle.
-These vehicles may not be driven by persons under 18 years.
-Anyone under 18 years old must be accompanied by an adult in the pit area.
-Exceptions may be reviewed by the VITA Board of Directors and medical review officer.
+These vehicles may not be driven by anyone under 16 years of age and must have a valid drivers license .